mathis2001/Androholic/README.md

 This tool have been designed only for pentesting and to test your own apps, DO NOT USE IT ON APPS THAT YOU DOES NOT OWN!

+Also, be careful when you use this tool as you risk to lock your device if the tool is running on your device pin / password

 ## Install

 ```